Referencing is important in academic writing and an essential part of any of your assignments. It:

 Further information on referencing, and the importance of academic integrity is available here: Referencing & Academic Integrity

-The School of Life Sciences uses the Harvard referencing style.
+Life & Environmental Sciences use the Harvard referencing style.

-Find out all about using the Harvard style and download a copy of your referencing guide
+Find out all about using the Harvard style and download a copy of your handbook

 The guide provides examples of different information sources: how to cite them within your text and how to include them in your reference list.

-The School of Life Sciences also use the Vancouver style of referencing - you will be told when you need to use this style.
+Life & Environmental Sciences also use the Vancouver style of referencing - you will be told when you need to use this style.

 You can download a copy here: